mechatroner/vscode_rainbow_csv/README.md

 #### Align, Shrink
 Align columns with whitespaces or shrink them (remove leading/trailing whitespaces)

+#### Set separator
+Set the currently selected text (single character or multiline string) as a separator and re-highlight the file.

 #### ColumnEditBefore, ColumnEditAfter, ColumnEditSelect
 Activate multi-cursor column editing for column under the cursor.
 Works only for files with less than 10000 lines.
 For larger files you can use an RBQL query.